mkaplan9/city_guides/los_angeles.md

 ## Restaurants

 ### Felix Trattoria
-Had a truly phenomenal meal hear in October 2021.
+Had a truly phenomenal meal here in October 2021.
 The squash blossoms and focaccia were particular favorites.

 ## To Try